BSC-ES/autosubmit/docs/source/userguide/platforms/index.rst

 Platforms
 =====================

-Extend an existing platform
+Extending an existing platform
 ------------------------------------

 Platforms are defined under python classes inside the platform folder.
-To extend an existing platform first you need to understand which platform is the most suitable for your project, in the scenario we will be following here we will be extending the SLURM platform but any platform can be extended by following the same steps
+To extend an existing platform first you need to understand which platform is the most suitable for your project, in the scenario we will be following here the SLURM platform is going to be extended, but any platform can be extended by following the same steps.

+The slurm platform is a platform the allow executing operations using SLURM commands and prepare your experiments to be executed as such.

-First to start a new class we should create a new file in the ``~/autosubmit/platforms/`` we are going to call it ``example_platform.py``, once the file is create in the place we can start coding.
+First to start a new class we should create a new file in the ``~/autosubmit/platforms/`` we are going to call it ``example_platform.py``, once the file is create we can start coding.

 .. code-block:: python

-    from typing import Union
     from autosubmit.platforms.slurmplatform import SlurmPlatform
-    from log.log import Log

     class ExamplePlatform(SlurmPlatform):
     """ Class to manage slurm jobs """

-This will Create a class in which the ``Slurm Platform`` will be used as its parent class allowing ``ExamplePlatform`` inherit all its methods.
+This will Create a class in which the ``SlurmPlatform`` will be associated as its parent class allowing ``ExamplePlatform`` inherit all its characteristics.

-We create an initialization of the class with the needed parameters for a class to be executed
+We create an initialization method with the needed parameters for the class to be properly.

 .. code-block:: python